allxiaa/ebook-grabber-parser/README.md

 Grabber ebook from loveread.ec and convert to file.mobi

-You can change output format.
+You can change the output format.

 python3 ebook1start.py id=332 page=1-80